21 Different Types of Ants in Oregon

 The yellow meadow ant is about 3/16-inch long and has a distinctive yellow and black pattern.
 It can be found nesting in the soil and foraging on the surface.

-This species is social and lives in colonies with up to several hundred individuals.
+This social species lives in colonies with up to several hundred individuals.
 Like other ants, it feeds on various insects, seeds, and other organic matter.

 The yellow meadow ant will feed on sugary substances, such as honeydew, secreted by aphids.

-These types of ants in Oregon are beneficial to the environment since they feed on many pest insects, such as caterpillars.
+These types of ants in Oregon benefit the environment since they feed on many pest insects, such as caterpillars.

 Unfortunately, the yellow meadow ant can also become a nuisance pest if it invades homes or buildings.
 To control an infestation, you can use ant baits or insecticides.